 Different types of Mexican tamales

-The first tamale we made is a speciality of the area and has been made for 100’s of years by the Mayan people.
-Brazo de Reyna o Dzotobichay or “the Queen’s Arm” tamale is eaten during Lent.
-The word “dzotobichay” which actually comes from the Mayan word: chay tobil Ts’o, which means “cooked corn dough with Chaya”.
+The first tamale we made is a speciality of the area and has been made for hundreds of years by the Mayan people.
+The Brazo de Reyna o Dzotobichay or “the Queen’s Arm” tamale is eaten during Lent.
+This type of tamales is a staple of Mayan cuisine and the word “dzotobichay” actually comes from the Mayan word: chay tobil Ts’o, which means “cooked corn dough with Chaya”.